On the Picard group of the stable module category for infinite groups: Some Computations

-By Equation (\ref{eqn:Pic decomposition graph of groups}), we have an spectral sequence Since $\Gamma$ is a graph, it has only two consecutive columns which might not be trivial.
+\begin{proof} By Equation (\ref{eqn:Pic decomposition graph of groups}), the spectral sequence of Equation (\ref{spectral sequence for Pic}) has the form Since $\Gamma$ is a graph, and hence no non-trivial composable maps, this spectral sequence is trivial except possibly for $p=0,1$ (see Remark \ref{reduced complex}).
 Then the spectral sequence collapses at page two and the result follows. \end{proof}